 The Criminal Code of Canada clearly outlines what constitutes criminal harassment.
 But confusion still exists, particularly around the distinctions between workplace harassment, sexual harassment, and criminal harassment.

-In this post, we'll break down the legal definition, explore the different forms of harassment (and what makes something criminal), and answer common questions about charges, sentencing, and related offences.
-Whether you're looking for clarity on a situation you're involved in or simply want to better understand the law, this guide provides a grounded, practical overview of criminal harassment in British Columbia.
+In this post, we’ll break down the legal definition, explore the different forms of harassment (and what constitutes criminal harassment), and answer common questions about charges, sentencing, and related offences.
+Whether you’re looking for clarity on a situation you’re involved in or simply want to understand the law better, this guide provides a grounded, practical overview of criminal harassment in British Columbia.

 What Is Harassment Under the Criminal Code?

-Criminal harassment is addressed under Section 264 of the Criminal Code.
+Section 264 of the Criminal Code defines criminal harassment.
 The law makes it a criminal offence to engage in conduct that causes someone to reasonably fear for their safety, or the safety of someone they know.

 The section of the Criminal Code reads: